postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 Learn how to [set up a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/).

-> Because monitors run in the cloud, there are some differences compared to sending requests and running collections in Postman.
+> **How are monitor runs different from collection runs?** Because monitors run in the cloud, there are some differences compared to sending requests and running collections in Postman.
 To learn more, see the [Monitoring FAQs](/docs/monitoring-your-api/faqs-monitors/#can-i-upload-files-or-attach-data-files).

 ### Use cases